Quick facts about osteopathy

 What is osteopathy?

 Osteopaths work to realign the body and relieve pain by diagnosing, treating and offering preventitive measures to help continue good health.
 They work with the joints, ligaments, tendons, muscles and nerves to help relieve a wide range of conditions.
-Rupert has been working as Osteopath for the past eleven years successfully treating a wide range of people from the community including expecting mums, athletes and elderly patients.
+Rupert has been working as Osteopath for the past eleven years successfully treating a wide range of people from elite level athletes to elderly patients.
+Rupert also works with expextant mothers as a well as post partum mums.